lushen124/Universal-GBA-FE-Randomizer-Windows/README.md

 Reproduced the freezing issue when breaking weapons.
 Only seems like a problem in v1.0 of the patch though.
 Will need further investigation.

+Fixed an issue where non-weapon items were being given random traits if the traits option was turned on.

+Removed Uncounterable from the list of possible traits for weapons in FE6, due to animation lockups when applying to melee weapons.

 ## Purpose
 The intent for this project was to create an easy-to-use and customizable randomizer for use with the Fire Emblem games for Game Boy Advance.
 This includes Fire Emblem: Sword of Seals (JP), Fire Emblem (NA), and Fire Emblem: The Sacred Stones (NA).
 This application simply reads the game data (from a *.gba file) and directly modifies the bytes in the data tables to generate a version of the game that may contains randomized classes, growths, items, and so on.